DisneyHogg/JNR_skyrmions/README.md

 Given an initialised skyrmions the method `make_JNR!` allows one to define its pion field by the approximation of Harland-Sutcliffe.
 In addition, `JNR_positions` and `plot_JNR_positions` allow one to find the locations of consituent JNR skyrmions defined by poles and weights.
 To use these functions, download `jnr_skyrmions.jl` and in Julia run `include("/.../jnr_skyrmions.jl")`.

 `tutorial.jl` demonstrates how the code may be used.
+In addition, all the main functions have been give considerable documentation to aid usability.

 ## Requirements
 I shall not give a complete list of system requirements, but as a rough guideline: